 Q: Are housing and/or meals provided?

 A: No, students are responsible for their own housing, meals, and transportation.
-Companies are based in Storrs, Farmington, or Stamford, accepted fellows should plan accordingly.
+Companies are based in Storrs or Farmington, accepted fellows should plan accordingly.

 Q: Can I pick the company I want to work with?